chocolatey/choco/Scenarios.md

  * should not have warning package result
  * should reinstall the exact same version of the exact dependency
  * should reinstall the exact same version of the package
- * should reinstall the floating dependency with the latest version that is available
+ * should reinstall the floating dependency with the latest version that satisfies the dependency

 #### when force installing an already installed package ignoring dependencies